Famous, Famous, Fictional

 — meaning we go far enough into the future to see a new example, but not far enough that those we know currently aren't still on the short list.
 It is much harder to find an example which doesn't follow a "present, present, future" (or for added symbolism, "past, present, future") scheme.
 When there is a long list of examples, expect a third of them to be from the future.
 Particularly when the work is from the 1950s or 1960s, the third future example will often have a East Asian (or less commonly African or Indian) name, indicative of the the idea that these parts of the world would have a bigger part to play in the future in what at the time were still considered mostly European- and American-dominated fields like the sciences.

 A variation occurs when it's alternate reality: say, when someone mentions Alexander

-as world dominators who failed, it means that in this reality the changing event is somewhere between mid XVII and early XX, which made Stalin and not Hitler
+as world dominators who failed, it means that in this reality the changing event is somewhere between the mid-18th century and the early 20th century, which made Stalin and not Hitler

 A subtrope of Cryptic Background Reference